bme-db-lab/szglab5-backend/README.md

 Steps to add specific config:
 * Create a new file to config/ with name of config.[env].json
 * Copy the content of config.example.json to the new file
-*  Modify, or delete rows
+*  Modify or delete rows

 ## Commands
 #### CLI (npm run start cli:"ENV" "command")